jsta/Field-to-Model/docs/source/tem_ee1_warming.rst

    cp -r /mnt/inputdata/cru-ts40_ar5_rcp85_ncar-ccsm4_toolik_field_station_10x10 \
      /mnt/inputdata/cru-ts40_ar5_rcp85_ncar-ccsm4_toolik_field_station_10x10_warming_2.6C_JJAS_2019

-Now we will run the helper script to modify the air temperatures in the new
+(:red:`NOTE: I think we should simplify the folder names.
+Both for the input data and the altered treatment folders.
+This will also make it easier to replace with other examples for participants.`) Now we will run the helper script to modify the air temperatures in the new
 dataset: